 - 27. It is crucial that the consultations undertaken are accessible to all.
 To ensure that everyone has the opportunity to comment during a formal consultation period, we will accept representations online via the Consultation Portal and by written representation form. - 28.
 In addition, we offer large print documents, a document reading service, braille versions and a translation service for all key materials we produce on request and will work with local groups on other steps needed to make sure that all members of the community can access material.
-We will ensure the documents are as jargon-free as possible, and include a glossary of terms to explain references, FAQs and guidance notes on how to complete comment forms where necessary.
+We will ensure the documents are as jargon free as possible, and include a glossary of terms to explain references, FAQs and guidance notes on how to complete comment forms where necessary.
 Events and exhibitions will be planned at venues that are fully accessible for everyone regardless of their mobility. - 29.
 A significant proportion of the borough's residents live in rural areas, and therefore may have limited access to public transport and other services.
 The council will endeavour to fully engage rural communities in consultation on the proposals that affect them as well as those communities that live in or near Ashford town centre, or other parts of the urban area.
-This could involve an exhibition in a shopping centre on a weekend if the subject matter is regarding Ashford Town Centre, or a community workshop held in a rural village hall in the evening if the subject matter is regarding rural issues, or an event with a community forum on an evening or weekend for urban issues.
+This could involve an exhibition in a shopping centre on a weekend, for example if the subject matter is regarding Ashford Town Centre, or a community workshop held in a rural village hall in the evening if the subject matter is regarding rural issues, or an event with a community forum on an evening or weekend for urban issues. - 30.
+In order to manage expectations, we will choose accessible consultation venues and hold events at convenient times of the day and week.
+We will also be clear about the aims and scope of engagement so that people understand when and how they can participate and the rules for doing so.